 Bonjour and welcome to Chris Allan’s bio page!
 I (she/her/hers) was born, adopted and then raised in Canada to the age of 14.
 After moving to the U.S. in 1980 with my family, I first started taking pictures of family, friends and various adventures with my father’s old Minolta.
 I completed my education with a B.A. at U.C.
 Berkeley, went overseas to Africa to teach for a couple of years, traveled a lot, and had many amazing adventures.

 When I returned, I became a freelance writer and photographer, I was purely self-taught and didn’t have much extra money for good equipment and processing.
 However, there was nothing I liked better than exploring the world through my lenses.
 My articles and images were published in numerous publications, while book and CD covers, non-profit and organizational photography, and stock photography got added into the mix.
-I also spent many years as a comprehensive and independent study high school teacher and later, family caregiver.
+I also spent many years as a high school teacher and later, family caregiver.

 Seeking more formal training, I completed the General and Fine Art Photography programs at Cosumnes River College.
-I’ve put my new learning to use by shooting for Outword Magazine for many years, creating a portfolio of almost 2000 stock images available for sale on various sites, and my fine art photos have been exhibited in Chico, Davis, Elk Grove, Roseville, Folsom, Sacramento, Clarksburg, Woodland, and San Diego.
+I’ve put my learning to use by shooting for Outword Magazine for many years, creating a portfolio of over 2200 stock images available for sale on various sites, and my fine art photos have been exhibited in Chico, Clarksburg, Davis, Elk Grove, Los Angeles, Roseville, Folsom, Sacramento, San Diego and Woodland.